ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 ### Taking on the burden

 There is a difference between being handed something and taking it on voluntarily.
 One should take on the burden voluntarily because what is neglected is rushes in when things go bad.

+## Are you on the path?

+> Fast, lift, sprint, stretch, and meditate.
+> Build, sell, write, create, invest, and own.
+> Read, reflect, love, seek truth, and ignore society.
+> Make these habits.
+Say no to everything else.
+> Avoid debt, jail, addiction, disgrace, shortcuts, and media.
+> Relax.
+Victory is assured. [^1]

+[^1]: Naval Ravikant